uoftcprg/pokerkit/docs/simulation.rst

 Why Specify the Number of Players?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ways the chip values (e.g. antes, blinds/straddles, and starting stacks) can be supplied in PokerKit are quite liberal.
+The ways the chip values (e.g., antes, blinds/straddles, and starting stacks) can be supplied in PokerKit are quite liberal.
 For instance, the statements below are identical.

 .. code-block:: python